Deodand

 In law, a deodand is an object or instrument forfeited because it has caused a person's death.

 The English common law of deodands traces back to the 11th century and was applied, on and off, until Parliament abolished it in 1846.
 Under this law, a chattel (i.e. some personal property, such as a horse or a haystack) was considered a deodand whenever a coroner's jury decided that it had caused the death of a human being.
 In theory, deodands were forfeited to the Crown, which was supposed to sell the chattel and then apply the profits to some pious end.

 The term deodand derives from the Latin phrase deo dandum, which means 'to be given to God'.
 In reality, the juries who decided that a particular animal or object was a deodand also appraised its value, and the owners were expected to pay a fine equal to the value of the deodand.
 If the owner could not pay the deodand, his township was held responsible.

 History

-Before 1066, animals and objects causing serious damage or even death were called banes and were handed over directly to the victim in a practice known as noxal surrender.
-Early legislation also directed people to pay specific sums of money, called wergild, as compensation for actions that resulted in someone else's death.
+Before 1066, animals and objects causing serious damage or death were called banes and were handed over directly to the victim in a practice known as noxal surrender.
+In The Common Law, Oliver Wendell Holmes, Jr. writes that this practice, common to the Greeks and Romans, the Germanic tribes, and the Mosaic Law, was rooted in a primitive conception of guilt as inhering within the "guilty" object, so that "the ground of the owner's liability was his ownership of the offending thing and his failure to surrender it."
+Early English legislation also directed people to pay specific sums of money, called weregild, as compensation for actions that resulted in someone else's death; this was given to the family of the person killed.